alexanderlerch/libACA/README.md

 ```
 # design principles
 C++ is not the most convenient language for explaining algorithmic concepts.
 Other languages such as Python or Matlab are better suited for this taks.
 Audio applications and especially applications capable of real-time processing, however, often require implementation in a language such as C++, as do many embedded applications.
-The source code of a C++ implementation often gives the reader a better estimate of algorithmic complexity and required memory than with a high-level language, as long as too many 3rd Party dependencies are avoided.
+The source code of a C++ implementation can give the reader a better estimate of algorithmic complexity and required memory than code written in a high-level language, as long as too many 3rd Party dependencies are avoided.

 ## accessibility